webbuildermn/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-display:block always starts a new line/row on the page (adds a line break) whereas display:inline does not.
-Display:inline also inherits the height of parent and takes up only as much width as necessary whereas display block does not- i.e. you can set height and width.
+display:block; always starts a new line/row on the page (adds a line break) whereas display:inline; does not.
+Display:inline; also inherits the height of parent and takes up only as much width as necessary whereas display:block; enables width and height control.

 3. What are the 4 areas of the box model?